Albert Guérisse: Biography

-On 25 April 1941, during a mission to place Special Operations Executive (SOE) agents in Collioure, on Roussillon coast in southern France, Guérisse and three crewmen from HMS Fidelity were arrested by the Vichy French coast guard and taken to a camp for British military prisoners at Saint-Hippolyte-du-Fort near Nîmes.
+On 25 April 1941, during a mission to place Special Operations Executive (SOE) agents in Collioure, on Roussillon coast in southern France, "O'Leary" and three crewmen from HMS Fidelity were arrested by the Vichy French coast guard and taken to a camp for British military prisoners at Saint-Hippolyte-du-Fort near Nîmes.
 Helped by 'fellow British' officers, "O'Leary" escaped in early June 1941.
-He went to Marseilles where everyone at the Fort knew there was an escape organisation run by a British Army officer, Ian Grant Garrow, and soon made contact.
+He went to Marseille where there was an escape organisation run by a British Army officer, Ian Grant Garrow, and soon made contact.
 At this point his intention was make his way to Gibraltar and resume his original naval service.
-Events were to dictate otherwise because Garrow wanted "O'Leary" to stay and help with the organisation since he was a military officer, he had undercover training and unlike Garrow, spoke French fluently.
+Events were to dictate otherwise because Garrow wanted "O'Leary" to stay and help with the organisation since he had undercover training and, unlike Garrow, spoke French fluently.
 Consequently, a request was sent to London that he stay, which was approved and confirmed by a BBC radio message received on 2 July 1941.
-Fidelity was lost with all hands when torpedoed in the South Atlantic on 31 December 1942.
 "O'Leary" immediately began his job : within a four-month period, he helped about fifty men escape from the prison of St Hippolyte du Fort, then moved them down the line back to England through the Pyrenees.

 When the Vichy France authorities captured Garrow in October 1941, Guérisse took over as chief of the escape network.
-Along with others, including Nancy Wake, he smuggled a German uniform to Garrow in his cell in Mauzac concentration camp, which helped Garrow's escape on 6 December 1941.
+Along with others, including Nancy Wake, he smuggled a guard uniform to Garrow in his cell in Mauzac prison camp, which helped Garrow's escape on 6 December 1942.
 At this point the British decided it was time for Garrow to return to London, so "O'Leary" continued in command and expanded the reach of the escape line's operations.
 The line carried over 600 escapees to Spain and back to Britain.